eclipsesource/tabris-js/doc/JSX.md

 ## Usage

 In Tabris, JSX is used to create UI elements in a declarative manner.
 Every constructor for a Widget, WidgetCollection or Popup based class can be used as an JSX element.
-(As of 3.0-beta1 only the ActionSheet popup supports JSX.
+(As of 3.0-beta2 only the ActionSheet and AlertDialog popup supports JSX.
 This will change in the final release.)

 Action | JavaScript/TypeScript | JSX
 ---|---|---